microsoft/PowerToys/README.md

 Install [Microsoft PowerToys from the Microsoft Store][store-install-link].
 This allows you to always be on the latest version when we release new builds with automatic upgrades.

-This is our perferred method.
+This is our preferred method.

 ### Other install methods